 The Board Risk Committee comprises three Board members, including two Independent Non-Executive Directors and one Non-Executive Director.
 The Board Risk Committee meets at a minimum of 4 times a year and is chaired by an Independent Non-Executive Director.
-The Board Risk Committee oversees key risk matters and risk governance and recommends to the Board the Company's risk appetite statements.
+The Board Risk Committee oversees key financial and non-financial risk related matters and risk governance and recommends to the Board the Company's risk appetite statements.
 It also reviews annually the Company's risk management strategy and policy, and reviews and ensures that the Company has appropriate manpower resources, infrastructure and other resources and systems to identify, assess, monitor, and manage risks.